Tulliallan, Melbourne

 Tulliallan is a residential community alongside the suburb of Berwick, Cranbourne North in Australia.
 The community is named after the heritage-listed ‘Tulliallan’ consisting of a stone brick "Shearers Cottage" constructed circa 1860 and an "Avenue of Elms", one of the largest private ones in the municipality.
-These Elm Trees are estimated to be 117 years old and have been generously donated by Tulliallan’s former owner Peter White and will border the future Elm Tree Gardens community parkland.
+These Elm Trees are estimated to be 124 years old as of 2024 and have been generously donated by Tulliallan’s former owner Peter White.

 History

 Since the 1840s there have been about a dozen different families who have owned this property.
 The Rossiter family owned the property for more than 20 years and were the first official owners.
 The Mitchell family also owned the land and George Mitchell came up with the name of Tulliallan, based on it being the name of his parents’ home in Williamstown.
 George Mitchell’s father James Mitchell was on the committee that helped to choose the design for the Australian flag.
 The Elder family owned the property for longer than anyone else, being more than 30 years.
 The Strettle family also lived on this land for more than 20 years and actually purchased additional land to expand the size of the property.

+Accordingly, the names of the estate have also changed over the years as follows: